sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

-For **Anchor 1**, Sensible anchors on the last Match array element only if it is preceded by the other array elements in order, with no intervening match repetitions.  `"match":all"` finds two anchors.
+For **Anchor 1**, Sensible anchors on the last Match array element if it's preceded by the other array elements in order.  `"match":all"` finds two anchors.
 See the following image for an illustration:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/anchor_2.png)